Waliki Java Coco Natural

 Bright yellow peach, pineapple, vanilla and cream.
 Sparkling acidity, with a clean finish and great structure.

-Waliki is located in the colony of Bolinda, which lies in a lush, steep mountain valley around 10 kilometres outside of the town of Caranavi, in the department of La Paz in Bolivia.
-The colony of Bolinda was founded 52 years ago and was once known as ‘Bolivia Linda’ or ‘Beautiful Bolivia’.
+Waliki is located in the colonia of Bolinda, which lies in a lush, steep mountain valley around 10 kilometres outside of the town of Caranavi, in the department of La Paz in Bolivia.
+The colonia of Bolinda was founded 52 years ago and was once known as ‘Bolivia Linda’ or ‘Beautiful Bolivia’.
 Over the years this name was shortened to Bolinda, and it is now one of the larger settlements in the area.

 Pedro and his family have invested a lot of time and effort into trying to make each of their plantations a ‘model’ farm that other producers in the area can learn from.
-Their learnings have also been shared with local producers through a training program that the family has developed called Sol de la Mañana.
+Their learnings have also been shared with local producers through a training program that the family has developed called ‘Sol de la Mañana.’
+Head here to learn more about this wonderful program, and here to learn more about the incredible work the Rodríguez family and Agricafe are doing in Bolivia.

 HOW THIS COFFEE WAS PROCESSED